AshmitJain68/Reservoir-Zone-Identification/README.md

 1. Gamma Ray Log
 2. Neutron Porosity Log
-3. Sonic Log
+3. Density Porosity
-4. Deep Resistivity Log
+4. Acaustic Transit Time Log
-5. Bulk Density Log
+5. Deep Induction Resistivity Log Data

 probably in the las files abbreviations are generally used, so we can refer to